 Exhibition of Ellsworth Kelly photographs at Matthew Marks.
 Read the review of the exhibition in the New York Times for more information.

-Conceptual photography from Ethiopia : Aida Muluneh’s new body of photographs “The World is 9” shown at David Krut Projects in New York City is bold, enigmatic, infused with theatricality, and highly personal and imaginative.
+Conceptual photography from Ethiopia : Aida Muluneh’s new body of photographs “The World is 9” shown at David Krut Projects in New York City is bold, enigmatic, highly personal and imaginative, and infused with theatricality.
 Sai Mado/ The Distant Gaze, 2016 By choosing this title Muluneh is referencing a saying she heard from her […]

 Umkhokeli “I recycle good pieces out of the past and create something that is new” Nicholas Hlobo (video by Al Todd).
 I am thrilled to see that Nicholas Hlobo is finally having his first gallery solo exhibtion in New York City at Lehman Maupin.
 I can report that his health scare a couple years ago […]